waldbaer/node-red-persistent-values/README.md

 - Block further flow processing (no output) if the current value matches with a configured rule.

 # Installation
-You can install the nodes using the NodeRED 'Manage palette' in the side bar.
+You can install the nodes using the Node-RED 'Manage palette' in the side bar.

-Or run the following command in the root directory of your NodeRED installation
+Or run the following command in the root directory of your Node-RED installation

 ```
 npm install @waldbaer/node-red-persistent-values